azamuktam/aws-saa-c03-guides/topic-guides/37-GapFill-Services.md

 X-Ray helps identify:

-* where a request is slow
+* which service is slow
 * where a request failed
-* which service causes latency
+* where latency is coming from

 ### Important distinction